Programs Offered at Dance Attack!

 Tap: Comfortable dance attire.
 No pants that drag on the floor, feet must be visible.
 Tap shoes are required.

 Hip Hop: Comfortable clothing.
 No tight jeans.
 No skirts, no boots, no flip flops, no elevated shoes of any sort.
-Sneakers preferred.
+Sneakers must be clean and not used as streetwear.
 Pant bottoms must be below the knee.

 Latin Jazz: Ballet or Jazz attire acceptable.
 A short Latin dance skirt may be added.
 Beginners should start out wearing jazz shoes.
 Dancers at an intermediate or advanced Latin Jazz level will need a ballroom shoe with a low or medium heel.